syncfusion-content/blazor-docs/blazor/sankey-chart/getting-started.md

 ---
 layout: post
-title: Getting Stared with Blazor Sankey Chart Component | Syncfusion
+title: Getting Stared with Blazor Sankey Component | Syncfusion
-description: Checkout and learn about getting started with Blazor Sankey Chart component in Blazor Server App using Visual Studio and more.
+description: Checkout and learn about getting started with Blazor Sankey component in Blazor Server App using Visual Studio and more.
 platform: Blazor
-control: Sankey Chart
+control: Sankey
 documentation: ug
 ---

 <!-- markdownlint-disable MD040 -->

-# Getting Started with Blazor Sankey Chart Component in Blazor Server App
+# Getting Started with Blazor Sankey Component in Blazor Server App

-This section briefly explains about how to include [Blazor Sankey Charts](https://www.syncfusion.com/blazor-components/blazor-charts) component in your Blazor Server App using Visual Studio.
+This section briefly explains about how to include [Blazor Sankey](https://www.syncfusion.com/blazor-components/blazor-charts) component in your Blazor Server App using Visual Studio.

 ## Prerequisites